open-contracting/standard-development-handbook/docs/meta/schema_style_guide.rst

 Otherwise, the array will be merged as a whole.

-Objects that are not contained within an array MAY include an ``id`` field to support cross-referencing, or to disclose the object’s real-world identifier.
+Objects that are not contained within an array MAY include an ``id`` field to support cross-referencing, or to disclose the object's real-world identifier.

 Details field
 ~~~~~~~~~~~~~